coreyja/crowd-source-bytes/README.md

 ## Contribute

-We want you to contribute your own Bytes to make the Rust challenges even more fun! 🤝 Be creative!
-Build whatever you want!
+🤝 Build whatever you want!
 Just make sure you follow these rules:

 1. Be unique 🌟
 2. Code must compile! ✅